Ericsson/ecchronos/docs/autogenerated/EccYamlFile.md

 #
 **connection:**
 **cql:**
-# Configuration to define Agent Strategy and hosts for ecchronos
+# Configuration to define Agent Strategy and hosts for ecChronos
 # to connect to.
 The 'enabled' property, set to false by default,
 # indicates whether the "Agent" functionality will be active.
 # When 'enabled' is true, the application will use the configurations